Tilbury to East Tilbury via the 2 Forts Way Walk

 Walk Notes

-This walk is along the north bank of the Thames Estuary along a pretty section of coast (after the start) passes Tilbury Fort (English Heritage) and Coalhouse Fort (currently closed), and heads towards the site of a new coastal park on a former landfill site, before it heads inland to East Tilbury.
+This walk is along the north bank of the Thames Estuary along a pretty section of coast (after the start).
+It passes Tilbury Fort (English Heritage) and Coalhouse Fort (currently closed), then heads towards the site of a new coastal park on a former landfill site, before it heads inland to East Tilbury.

 This section of the England Coast Path is promoted as the Two Forts Way, as is passes 2 historic forts.